WordPress Performance 2024

 User-friendly

-What is important for Google is just as important for the users of a website.
-If you want your website to be professional, good looks are no longer enough.
-Loading times in particular are a criterion for whether the website is enjoyed by potential customers.
-Otherwise, services and product presentations will be nerve-wracking and customers will drop out prematurely.
+What’s important to Google is just as important to website users.
+If you want your website to be professionally set up, a good look is no longer enough.
+Loading times in particular are a criterion for whether the website is popular with potential customers.
+Otherwise, services and product presentations become a nerve-wracking thing and customers jump out prematurely.

 Faster = Better